autodeb/autodeb/README.md

-# autopkgupdate
+# autodeb

-autopkgupdate tries to automatically update Debian packages to newer upstream versions or to backport them.
+autodeb tries to automatically update Debian packages to newer upstream versions or to backport them.

-autopkgupdate is the concretization Lucas Nussbaum's GSOC 2018 proposed project titled "Automatic Packages for Everything (backports, new upstream versions, etc.)".
+autodeb is the concretization Lucas Nussbaum's GSOC 2018 proposed project titled "Automatic Packages for Everything (backports, new upstream versions, etc.)".
 The [project proposal](https://wiki.debian.org/SummerOfCode2018/Projects) can be found in the Debian Wiki.

 ## Available executables